 It is evident that the area was devoted to the cult of healing deities since Prehistory.
 A Mycenaean sanctuary dedicated to a healing goddess stands on the Kynortion hill, northeast of the theater, founded in the 16th century BC over the remains of a settlement of the Early and Middle Bronze Age (2800-1800 BC), and functioned until the 11th c.
 BC.
 Unlike other sanctuaries of this period, it is unusually large.
 It was replaced circa 800 BC by another, dedicated to Apollo, a god with healing abilities, worshiped here as Apollo Maleatas.
-The worship of Asclepios, the sanctuary's main healing god, traditionally considered as the indigenous son of Apollo and Koronis, granddaughter of Malos, king of Epidavros, was established in the 6th century BC.
+The worship of Asclepios, the sanctuary's main healing god, traditionally considered as the indigenous son of Apollo and Koronis, granddaughter of Malos, king of Epidavros, was established in the 6th c.
+BC.
 Asclepios, protector of human health and personal happiness, was a very popular deity with an ever-increasing number of worshipers.

 The ancient theater of Epidavros.

 The sanctuary at Kynortion was quickly overwhelmed by a great number of visitors, so a new sanctuary was founded in the plain, approximately one kilometer northwest of Kynortion Hill, on the site where, according to the myth, Asclepios was born.
 The two sanctuaries, one dedicated to Apollo Maleatas and the other to Asclepios, were subsequently known under the common name of 'Sanctuary of Apollo Maleatas and Asclepios'.

 A 1966 excursion of the Frantzeskakis family to the Theater of Epidavros.